blasvicco/net/README.md

 const double MOMENTUM = 0.2;
 ```

-TYPE is the activation function that we will use for the perceptron on the Net.
+TYPE is the activation function that we will use for each perceptron in the Net.
 You can chose between SIGMOID and TANH.

 RBMPRETRAINING is a boolean value that activate or deactivate the pretraining using RBM.

 MINERRORACCEPTED is a double value used to stop the training process when the Global Error reach the threshold.
 Remember that higher values will result in less training iterations but maybe It will no be enough to find a good solution.
 Smaller values will increment the number of iteration significantly.

 LEARNINGRATERBM and LEARNINGRATEMLP are the gradient damping for the learning process and MOMENTUM rate allows the attenuation of oscillations in the gradient descent.

 Inside the main function we define the numEpoch, for this example we set it on 50 iterations.